 Our Phoenix pedestrian accident lawyers can explain Your Options

 Pedestrians who have suffered injuries from motor vehicles usually face a long road to recovery — if it’s even possible.
-The faster the vehicle is travelling at the time of impact, the less likely a pedestrian is to survive.
+The faster the vehicle is traveling at the time of impact, the less likely a pedestrian is to survive.
 If a pedestrian is killed by a reckless, intoxicated, or negligent driver, his or her surviving loved ones may be able to pursue a wrongful death claim.

 For pedestrians who survive their traffic accidents, expenses may include: